peterkibuchi/django-react-todo-application/README.md

 ## Contact
-Created by [Peter Kibuchi](https://peterkibuchi.com) - feel free to contact me!
+Created by [Peter Kibuchi](https://peterkibuchi.com) - feel free to get in touch.